LedgerHQ/ledger-live/README.md

 ## Architecture

-Ledger Live is a native mobile application built with React Native, React, Redux, RxJS,.. and some native libraries.
-The architecture is analog to the [desktop application](https://github.com/LedgerHQ/ledger-live-desktop) and also uses our C++ library, the [lib-ledger-core](https://github.com/LedgerHQ/lib-ledger-core) to deal with blockchains (sync, broadcast,..) via [ledger-core-node-bindings](https://github.com/LedgerHQ/lib-ledger-core-react-native-bindings).
-It communicates to the brand new [Ledger Nano X](https://www.ledger.com/pages/ledger-nano-x) via Bluetooth to manage installed applications, to update the device firmware, to verify public addresses and to sign transactions with [ledgerjs](https://github.com/LedgerHQ/ledgerjs).
-We also share some logic with [live-common](https://github.com/LedgerHQ/ledger-live-common).
+Ledger Live is a native mobile application built with React Native, React, Redux, RxJS, etc. and some native libraries.
+The architecture is analog to the [desktop application](https://github.com/LedgerHQ/ledger-live-desktop) and also uses our C++ library, [lib-ledger-core](https://github.com/LedgerHQ/lib-ledger-core), to deal with blockchains (sync, broadcast...) via [ledger-core-react-native-bindings](https://github.com/LedgerHQ/lib-ledger-core-react-native-bindings).
+It communicates with the [Ledger Nano X](https://www.ledger.com/pages/ledger-nano-x) via Bluetooth (or USB for using the Ledger Nano S on Android) to manage installed applications, update the device firmware, verify public addresses and sign transactions with [ledgerjs](https://github.com/LedgerHQ/ledgerjs).
+We also share some logic in [live-common](https://github.com/LedgerHQ/ledger-live-common).

 ![](https://user-images.githubusercontent.com/211411/51758555-43865000-20c6-11e9-8ac9-06787ebb49eb.png)